ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 provides trustworthy device identity, and performs a series of operations that enables trustworthiness appraisals for other components.
 Such components perform operations that help determine the trustworthiness of yet other components, by collecting, protecting or signing measurements.
-Measurements that have been signed by such components comprise Evidence that when evaluated either supports or refutes a claim of trustworthiness.
+Measurements that have been signed by such components comprise of Evidence that when evaluated either supports or refutes a claim of trustworthiness.
 Measurements can describe a variety of attributes of system components, such as hardware, firmware, BIOS, software, etc.

 Attester: